Success Stories

 7. Switch Managers From Bosses to Coaches

 Nobody wants to work for a boss anymore, especially the younger generations at work.
 They want a coach who will help them do things better, and improve their skills.
-Arrange for continuous manager and leadership development where you bring in coaches to coach your managers on people development, improving their own skills, and mentoring those under them, so they have the tools and training they need to be successful.
+Arrange for continuous manager and leadership development where you bring in coaches to coach your managers on people development, Pairing that coaching with a structured leadership development programme keeps managers improving consistently, not just in one-off sessions.

 8. Make Recognition a Part of Your Everyday Routine